DanielMFernandes/CCNA_Course_Notes/Course_Notes/Rest Authentication.md

 ---
 REST APIs use various types of authentication to verify client identity and secure access to resources.

-These are also called methods or schemes.
+These are also called **methods** or **schemes**.

-We will cover four:

-Basic authentication:
+- Basic authentication:

-Sends a username and password in every request, encoded in Base64.
+  - Sends a username and password in every request, encoded in Base64.

-Bearer authentication:
+- Bearer authentication:

-Uses a token (bearer token) as an HTTP header in each request to verify the client’s identity.
+  - Uses a token (bearer token) as an HTTP header in each request to verify the client’s identity.

-API key authentication:
+- API key authentication:

-Requires a unique key, typically included as an HTTP header, to authenticate API requests.
+  - Requires a unique key, typically included as an HTTP header, to authenticate API requests.

-OAuth2.0:
+- OAuth2.0:

-A secure framework that grants access via access tokens, commonly used for delegated access and third-party authentication.
+  - A secure framework that grants access via access tokens, commonly used for delegated access and third-party authentication.
 ----
 Basic authentication includes a username and password in the HTTP headers of each API request for authentication.